DMVexious/PS2-Sumo-Robot/README.md

 - **Mode Switching Issues:**
   - Debounce delays are implemented; if switching feels unresponsive, consider adjusting the delay times.

-## License

-This project is open source under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Credits

 - **Developed by:** [Dave Matthew | DMVexious on Github]